totto-ro/ninjaClassIII_Assignment/README.md

-# nAssignment: Ninja Class III
+# Assignment: Ninja Class III
 Part I
 Recreate the base Ninja class from scratch using ES6 classes.
 Your Ninja needs the following public attributes (do not worry about private variables for this assignment):